melanietosik/cpp2/sda/README.md

 Generally, there are two classes of computational approaches to sequence alignment: **global alignments** and **local alignments**.
 While global alignments necessarily span the entire length of all query sequences, local alignments identify regions of similarity within long sequences that are often widely divergent overall.

 One global alignment technique, the **Needleman–Wunsch algorithm**, is implemented here.
 Similar to the Wagner-Fischer algorithm, it uses a substitution matrix to assign scores to amino-acid matches or mismatches, and a gap penalty for matching an amino acid in one sequence to a gap in the other.
-(A common extension to the standard linear gap costs is the usage of two different gap penalties for opening a gap and for extending a gap.
-By setting the former much larger than the latter, the number of gaps in an alignment can be reduced and residues and gaps are kept together, which typically makes more biological sense.)
+(A common extension to the standard linear gap cost is the usage of two different gap penalties for opening a gap and for extending a gap.
+By setting the former much larger than the latter, the number of gaps in an alignment can be reduced and residues and gaps are kept together, which typically makes more sense biologically.)
 While a weighted scoring matrix for DNA and RNA alignments may be used, here they are simply assigned a **positive match score** (+1), a **negative mismatch score** (-1), and a **negative gap penalty** (-1).

-To find the alignment with the highest score, an F matrix is allocated.
-The entry in row i and column j is denoted here by F(i,j).
-There is one row for each character in sequence A, and one column for each character in sequence B. Following the [priciple of optimality](https://en.wikipedia.org/wiki/Bellman_equation#Bellman.27s_Principle_of_Optimality), as the algorithm progresses, F(i,j) will be assigned the optimal score for the alignment of the first i = 0..n characters in A and the first j = 0..m characters in B.
+To find the alignment with the highest score, an **F matrix** is allocated.
+The entry in row _i_ and column _j_ is denoted here by F[i,j].
+There is one row for each character in _sequence A_, and one column for each character in _sequence B_.
+Following the [priciple of optimality](https://en.wikipedia.org/wiki/Bellman_equation#Bellman.27s_Principle_of_Optimality), as the algorithm progresses, F[i,j] will be assigned the optimal score for the alignment of the first _i = 0..n_ characters in A and the first _j = 0..m_ characters in B.

-Once the F matrix is computed, the entry F(n,m) gives the maximum score among all possible alignments.
-To compute one global alignment that actually gives this score, we can trace back to the original cell to obtain the path for the best alignment.
+Once the F matrix is computed, the entry F(n,m) gives the **maximum score** among all possible alignments.
+To compute one global alignment that actually gives this score, we can _trace back to the original cell_ to obtain the path for the best alignment.
 Note that there can be multiple equally best alignments; here we show just one.

-Even though dynamic programming can be extended to more than two sequences and is guaranteed to find the optimal global alignment, it is prohibitively slow for a large numbers of sequences or extremely long sequences.
+Even though dynamic programming can be extended to more than two sequences and is guaranteed to find the optimal global alignment, it is _prohibitively slow for a large numbers of sequences or extremely long sequences_.
 The alternative are efficient, heuristic algorithms or probabilistic methods designed for large-scale database search, that do not guarantee to find best matches, or semiglobal, hybrid methods.

 See also: